hobornemann/Dashboard/README.md

     "axios": "^1.6.5"
   }
 5. Api Access Keys:
-To be able to use the Dashboard application, you need to have/get a free personal API Access Key from: https://unsplash.com/ https://openweathermap.org/ https://newsapi.org/
+To be able to use the Dashboard application, you need to have/get a free personal API Access Key from the following data providers:

+https://unsplash.com/
+https://openweathermap.org/
+https://newsapi.org/